What are strategic life planning frameworks?

 Ramon’s take

 The quarterly roadmap changed how I made decisions week to week.
-My first quarter focused entirely on health: walking every morning before opening my laptop and scheduling the medical appointments I had been pushing off.
+My first quarter focused entirely on health: walking every morning before opening my laptop and finally booking the medical appointments I had been pushing off.
 Career went into maintenance mode, which felt terrifying.
-But the structure meant I didn’t have to renegotiate with myself every time a work opportunity appeared — the roadmap had already decided for me.
-By Q2, health had stabilized enough that I could shift focus to rebuilding key relationships.
+But the structure meant I didn’t have to renegotiate with myself every time a work opportunity appeared; the roadmap had already decided for me.
+By the following quarter, health had stabilized enough that I could shift focus to rebuilding key relationships.
 That sequencing principle is what finally made strategic planning feel sustainable instead of aspirational.

 Strategic life planning frameworks are a living practice